-Spreadsheets make tax season incredibly easy, and Tiller aids in this yearly financial task by helping you keep your spending and income data tidy and organized.
+Spreadsheets make tax season incredibly easy, and Tiller Money aids in this yearly financial task by helping you keep your spending and income data tidy and organized.

 The best part is you don’t have to buy expensive tax preparation software.

 If you’re already using Tiller Money you know how much easier it is since the transactions are automated into your spreadsheet, and if you have been consistently categorizing your transactions a few times a week you’re already off to a head start on the tax prep game.
 If you’re just getting started with Tiller Money or didn’t feel like categorizing all of last year’s transactions, no worries, we’ve got you covered!
 We’ll explore a few tips and tricks to help you quickly organize your data so you’re ready when it’s time to file.

 When it comes to tax prep it’s useful to have historical data from last year categorized in your budgeting spreadsheet.
 The goal is to get a total for your deductible spending such as home repairs, business expenses, charitable giving, medical expenses and many other common deductions.